therootcompany/greenlock.js/examples/README.md

 =============================

-Well, take a look at the API in the main README and you can also check out the [scraps](https://github.com/Daplie/node-letsencrypt/tree/master/scraps).
+Well, take a look at the API in the main README and you can also check out the code in the repos above.

-Feel free to create issues for examples that don't work and pull requests if you fix one.

-And please, please, do open an issue.
-We haven't updated the scrap examples (hence being moved), but we do have it on the roadmap to bring back some raw API examples.
+Feel free to open an issues to request any particular type of example.